malgorithms/toffee/README.md

 </p>
 ```

 Including other files is possible thanks to the function `partial`.
-This in both Express and the browser.
+This works in both Express and the browser.

 ```html
 <p>